SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ## Objective

 Get your hiking boots on!
 In this exercise, you will create a public dataset, with visitation data at a large portion of the United States National Park system.
 This kind of public dataset is re-usable in many artifacts; including not just stories, apps and boardrooms, but smart predict scenarios as well.
-The dataset that you create in Exercises 2 and 3 is used to demonstrate a predictive planning scenario in ANA200.
+The dataset that you create in Exercises 2 and 3 is used in the demo portion of the session ANA200 to demonstrate scenario analytics.

 ## What You Learn